 The following video is a live demonstration of a risk analysis process being performed in Deltek Acumen.
-Once the analysis has been completed, you will see an explanation of the resulting Risk Exposure chart.
+Once the analysis has been completed, you will see an explanation of the resulting in the Deltek Acumen Risk Exposure chart.

 To give you a basic explanation, the Deltek Acumen Risk Exposure chart is a combination histogram and cumulative line graph – know to some as a Pareto chart.
 The typical formation for a risk analyzed project results in a so called “Bell Curve”.
 Each of the bars in the histogram shows how many times the project end date fell on or around the distribution date shown on the X axis.
 With each iteration of the Monte Carlo risk analysis process, a different project finish date is calculated based upon a range of randomly generated activity durations.
 In Deltek Acumen these duration ranges are controlled by the Duration Uncertainty and Risk Events register: one or both of which can be assigned to one, or a group of activities.